-This city has plenty of shopping malls to choose from, but if there is one thing the locals know how to is to spot the places with the best shopping deals.
+Ahmedabad has plenty of shopping malls to choose from (it has probably more shopping malls than any other city I’ve been to), but if there is one thing the locals know how to do is to spot the places with the best shopping deals.

 And the best bargains happen while street shopping.

-Since improvements started to be made on the riverfront, building pedestrian walks, the market today is significantly smaller.
+Since local authorities began to make improvements on the Sabarmati riverfront, building the new River Promenade, the market today is significantly smaller.

-In spite of the change, it is still a hustle of food stalls, auctioneers, and sellers of anything from plastic combs to rat traps, from tools to jewelry, from cots to poultry and goats.
+In spite of these changes at the Riverfront Market, it is still a hustle of food stalls, auctioneers, and sellers of anything from plastic combs to rat traps, from tools to jewelry, from cots to poultry and goats.

 After dusk, this street changes into a colorful market for traditional sarees, sparkly bangles, and bright chaniya cholis.